s0ca/Lambda-Bot/README.md

 To get Lambda-Bot up and running on your server, follow these steps:

-1. **Clone the Repository**

-## Installation

-To get Lambda-Bot up and running on your server, follow these steps:

 1. **Clone the Repository** ``https://github.com/s0ca/Lambda-Bot.git``

 2. **Install Dependencies**